 To keep costs low, SpaceIL agreed to share a rocket with two other satellites.
 The shared launch would bring the craft only to Earth orbit, from which point the lunar lander would have to fly itself all the way to the moon.
 The added fuel requirements of this approach killed plans for the water-bottle-size probe, so blueprints for a 1,314-lb.
 (596 kilograms), smart-car-size, four-legged lander took their place.
 [Israel's 1st Moon Lander: The SpaceIL Beresheet Lunar Mission in Pictures]

 The cramped rocket didn't allow room for Beresheet to include backup systems, such as an extra computer to test code or run updates.
-Any major system failure will doom the craft, according to flight software developer Shai Yehezkel; however, mission control has made minor tweaks to adapt on the fly, such as configuring the craft to reject faulty star readings that unexpectedly cropped up when Earth blocked part of the craft's field of view.
+Any major system failure would doom the craft, according to flight software developer Shai Yehezkel; however, mission control made minor tweaks to adapt on the fly, such as configuring the craft to reject faulty star readings that unexpectedly cropped up when Earth blocked part of the craft's field of view.
 "The best engineering work was made from the limited budget," Yehezkel told Space.com.
 "We know how to improvise."

 The X Prize expired unclaimed in 2018, but SpaceIL's outreach-driven mission has kept the company going.
 Shapiro estimates that the company's volunteers lecture 20,000 students each month, and cereal boxes across Israel recently featured cardboard cutouts of Beresheet, which means "in the beginning," or "genesis," in Hebrew.